svladykin/ReplicaMap/README.md

 to the same partition.

 When using Optimized Compute you must never update values inplace, always create a modified copy of the value instead.
-Otherwise incorrect state may flushed and data will be broken.
+Otherwise incorrect state may be flushed and data will be broken.
 For the same reason you must never modify keys and values in a listener.

-## Protocol
+## Protocol and architecture

 There are 3 Kafka topics participate in the protocol (see below about their configuration):
  - `data` topic, a compacted topic where plain key-value records are stored (an existing topic can be used)